renswilderom/renswilderom.github.io/python/_posts/2021-11-19-Dolphins and communities.md

 Building on the legendary Dolphin dataset (Lusseau et al. 2003), NetworkX and existing community detection algorithms, this script allows you to retrieve community-level metrics such as density and transitivity and add them to a Pandas dataframe.

-The result will look more or less like this (note that the example below actually adds some extra variables to the dataframe):
+The result will look more or less like this (note that the code below actually adds some extra variables to the dataframe):

 |Community    |   Density |   Transitivity |
 |---:|----------:|---------------:|